TKwakernaak/FilterBuilder/README.md

     var filter = FilterBuilder.For<PersonStud>()
                               .And(e => e.Name.Contains("moot"));

     //execute expression tree in entity framework.
-The filter (as is the case with all expressions) should not contain code that cannot be converted to sql. return await dbcontext.Sample
+The filter (as is the case with all expressions)
+    //should not contain code that cannot be converted to sql. return await dbcontext.Sample
                           .Where(filter)
                           .ToListAsync();